acher249/Marzi_2/README.md

 # Marzipano

 # Pipeline into correct preview cubemap
-  - take equirectangular into 360 toolkit to get first pass at vertical cubemap
+  - take equirectangular into 360 toolkit to get individual cubes out.
-  - then run photoshop action to re-organize the vertical cubemap sequence
+  - then run photoshop action to flip them horizontally.
-  - then use preview image as main.
+  - then replace the individual cubes in the first folder of the ./tiles folder.